 2. No crawlable pagination URLs

-Many SPAs’ “Load more” button never updates the URL — you’re permanently on /blog.
-Google has no way to visit “page 2” because the URL doesn’t exist.
+Many SPAs use a “Load more” button (or auto-scroll) that fetches data but never changes the URL — you stay on /blog permanently.
+Google has no way to request “page 2” because that URL doesn’t exist as a distinct address.

 Shortest path to fix